Bioinformatics Tools Programming in Python with Qt. Part 1.

 After we have executed this command, we should see a new file added to our project.

-Segment 4: Loading UI file
+Part 4: Loading UI file

 Let’s open our new file, pyuic5 tool generated for us in the previous segment and see what’s inside.